Cheltenham High School

 In 2017–18 the student ethnicity was distributed as follows: 54% Black, 31% White, 8% Asian, and 5% Hispanic.
 The school has approximately 1400 students in grades 9 through 12, with a student-teacher ratio of about 12:1.

 Cheltenham's athletic teams are known as the Cheltenham Panthers and are members of the PIAA District 1 in the American Conference of the Suburban One League.
 They have a long-standing tradition of holding a Thanksgiving Day football game against their cross-town rival, Abington Senior High School.
 The rivalry celebrated its 100th year in 2015.

-Among the school's notable alumni are the former Prime Minister of Israel Benjamin Netanyahu, his older brother Yoni Netanyahu, their class of 1964 classmate baseball Hall of Famer Reggie Jackson, talk radio host Mark Levin, 15-time Grammy Award winner Michael Brecker, and rapper Lil Dicky.